Happyr/GoogleAnalyticsBundle/README.md

 ## Fetching data

-If yuo want to fetch data from google analytics you must install and configure [GoogleSiteAuthenticatorBundle][siteAuth].
+If you want to fetch data from google analytics you must install and configure [GoogleSiteAuthenticatorBundle][siteAuth].
 Read its documentaion and then configure the analytics bundle with a `client service` and a `view id`.
 The `view id` is found in the admin section on Google analytics.
 Go to Admin > Account > Proterty > View > View settings.

 ``` yaml
 # app/config/config.yml